 Changes In Questionnaire

-- In order to improve the measurement of ILO labour status, in particular, the fieldwork and a number of questions have undergone changes.
-Although no significant changes have taken place since 2011, some deviations between the results of the Microcensus and other labour market statistics are still to be found in 2016.
+In order to improve the measurement of the labour force concept of the International Labor Organization (ILO), a number of questions have undergone changes.
+Although no significant changes have taken place since 2011, some deviations between the results of the Microcensus and other labour market statistics are still to be found in 2017.
 This applies, for example, to small and marginal jobs.
 In particular, changes due to methodological factors must be taken into account when comparing with previous surveys of the Microcensus (see Körner/Puch 2009; Körner/Marder-Puch 2015).

 Changes In Typification

-- To simplify data preparation a number of typifications are no longer included since 2015.
+A number of typifications are no longer included to simplify data preparation in 2015.
 The report "Einführung in die eigenständige Erstellung von Typisierungen am Beispiel des Mikrozensus Scientific Use Files 2014" (Börlin 2020) shows how these typifications can be created using the data available in the data, using the example of the Microcensus SUF 2014.

 Year Specific Documentation

 Statistisches Bundesamt / GESIS (2020): Wichtige Informationen zur Nutzung des Mikrozensus Scientific Use Files 2017.

 This document contains the information on this website as well as further details on the Microcensus SUF 2017.

 |Achieved Sample Size||584594|

 Describes the levels at which data is collected.